Renting a car in Italy in 2024: how to rent, where, necessary documents, tips, resources

 Cost of parking when applicable

-Most towns have play and display parking rules.
+Most towns have play and display parking rules, make sure you factor in some cash to cover parking costs.

 Cost of motorways and tolls